mathianasj/django-multitenant-backend/README.rst

-This django app helps manage multi tenancy.
+This Django app helps manage multi tenancy.
 Your web application can have several tenants, each with several users.
 The users from one tenant are not allowed to see the data (model instances) that belong to another tenant.

+Here is a good introduction on multi-tenancy: http://msdn.microsoft.com/en-us/library/aa479086.aspx

+This app implements the shared approach: partition data using a tenant key in each table.
+Other approaches are to use database schemas (as supported in Postgres) with https://github.com/bernardopires/django-tenant-schemas or to use multiple databases with https://github.com/mik3y/django-db-multitenant

-This is done at the database table (django model) level.
+Partitioning here is done at the database table (django model) level.
 At the core is a model called Tenant, with only two fields: name and email.
 Any other model in your django project can be made "tenant-aware" by adding a ForeignKey field pointed at that Tenant model.

 django-simple-multitenant helps reduce the amount of boilerplate code you need to make your models tenant-aware.

+Note: I did not create this, I just happen to the oldest fork alive...

 How to use
 ==========